rivine/AtomicExchange.Ui/testplan.md

 ## Responsiveness
 #### PC/Large screen
-#### tablet
+- Login screen centralized on schreen
+- Application centralized on screen
+- Username IYO on right top of screen
+- Currencies next to eachother

 #### Smartphone

-- Resize application: smartphone format => currencies under each other

-- Restart application
-- Progressbar working?
-- Sign out
-- Input fields login empty?
-- Repeat these steps on a mobile device
+- Login screen centralized on schreen.
+- fixed with on the left, app fits on screen.
+- Icon only on top of screen.
+- Currencies below to eachother.